 Details of assessments associated with this course are outlined below:

 - Assessment will vary according to the Learning Objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of semester examinations.
 Details of how each module is assessed are shown in Canvas or the Student Handbook which is provided to all students during their first year induction.
 Students are assigned an Advisor of Studies who can advise on personal and academic matters.

-As you progress through your course you will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisors of study and your peers.
+As you progress through your course you will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, personal tutors, advisors of study and your peers.

 As a university student, you will be expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of your work.

 - Feedback provided via formal written comments and marks relating to work that you, as an individual or as part of a group, have submitted.

 Face to face comment.
 This may include occasions when you make use of the lecturers’ advertised “office hours” to help you to address a specific query.

 General comments or question and answer opportunities at the end of a lecture, seminar or tutorial.

 Pre-submission advice regarding the standards you should aim for and common pitfalls to avoid.
 In some instances, this may be provided in the form of model answers or exemplars which you can review in your own time.

 Comment and guidance provided by staff from specialist support services such as, Careers, Employability and Skills or the Learning Development Service.